OpenDataGIS/ckanext-facet-scheming/README.md

       <field name="resource_relation" type="string" uninvertible="false" docValues="true" indexed="true" stored="true" multiValued="true"/>
     ```

-    >**Note**<br>
+   **Note**
-    >You can ommit any field you're not going to use for faceting, but the best policy could be to add all values at the beginning.
+   You can ommit any field you're not going to use for faceting or search, but
+   the best policy could be to add all values at the beginning.

    Be sure to restart Solr after modify the schema.

 8. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

-     sudo service apache2 reload
+     `sudo service apache2 reload`

 9. Reindex solr index:

 	`ckan -c [route to your .ini ckan config file] search-index rebuild`

    Sometimes solr can issue an error while reindexing.
-In that case I'd try to restart solr, delete index ("search-index clear"), restart solr, rebuild index, and restart solr again.
+In that case I'd try to
+   restart solr, delete index ("search-index clear"), restart solr, rebuild
+   index, and restart solr again.

-	Ckan needs to "fix" multivalued fields to be able to recover values correctly for faceting, so this step must be done in order to use faceting with multivalued fields.
+   Ckan needs to "fix" multivalued fields to be able to recover values correctly
+   for faceting, so this step must be done in order to use faceting with
+   multivalued fields.

 ## Helpers